nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - Teams matching at least one keyword will be returned (i.e., OR search). e.g., "Alpha Bravo" will return "Team Alpha," "Bravo Team."

 ##### Note:
-The find command is designed to show only a list of teams.
+The findteam command is designed to show only a list of teams.
 If you wish to view the developer list again, you should use the `list` command.
 To display the complete list of teams, use the `listt` command.
 If you need to list both at the same time, you can use the `list` command twice or the `listt` command twice to revert to the default state.

 ##### Examples:
 - `findteam Alpha` returns "Team Alpha" and "Alpha Squad."